AdamR22/Notes-App/README.md

 # Notes-App

-## Users can save notes and add photos that further describes their notes.
+## Users can save, edit and delete notes